hirosystems/docs/clarinet-debug-contract.md

 ![view of side bar, showing variables, watchpoints, and call stack](docs/images/sidebar.png)

 At any point during execution, an expression can be evaluated in the current context via the Debug Console.
-Just type any valid Clarity expression and hit enter to evaluate it.
+Simply type any valid Clarity expression and hit enter to evaluate it.
 Upon completion, the events emitted and the return value are printed to the debug console.

 ![debug console](docs/images/debug-console.png)